craftingcity/The-Known-World/Guilded Mystic Entries.md

 	- **PURPLE** ; The entry displays potential harmful effects on an individual scale.
 	- **RED** ; The entry displays potential harmful effects on a wide scale.
 	- **ORANGE** ; The entry displays potential harmful effects on a planar scale.
+	- White, Grey, and Blue threats are in *Cold Group*, while Purple, Red, and Orange threats are in *Warm Group*.
 ### Entry Classes
 All entries are given a Class based on the physicality of the entry.
 The Entry Classes are as follows;
 	- **TRINKET** ; The entry is a physical item that can be carried or worn by or on a person.